christophe-cerin/Translate-srt-files-with-Helsinki-NLP/README.md

 But you can also use [Helsinki NLP]() work.
 An introductory [tutorial](https://www.scaleway.com/en/blog/ai-in-practice-generating-video-subtitles/) is available to give an idea of the tool.
 Please, consult the [GitHub repository](https://github.com/Helsinki-NLP/Opus-MT) too.

-We developed our tool, based on the Helsinki-NLP tool.
+We developed our tool, namely `translate-Helsinki-NLP.py`, based on the Helsinki-NLP tool.
 We've included some examples of usage below.

 ```
 $ python3 translate-Helsinki-NLP.py --language "fr-en" "Downloads/Trystram.srt"